-We’ll basically be comparing Schwab’s High Yield Investor Checking account to Bank of America’s most standard checking account, the MyAccess Checking.
+This piece basically compares Schwab’s High Yield Investor Checking account to Bank of America’s most standard checking account, the MyAccess Checking.
 Onwards!

 Winner: Bank of America has a small edge.

-Winner: Schwab, but I still suggest having at least two ways to access your money.
+Winner: Schwab, but I still suggest having at least two ways to access money on the road.

-A foreign transaction fee is often a hidden fee when you’re dealing with other currencies in other shape or form (cash withdrawal, wire, debit, transfer) on top of any other fees.
+A foreign transaction fee is often a hidden fee when dealing with other currencies in other shape or form (cash withdrawal, wire, debit, transfer), and this goes on top of any other fees.
 The industry standard rate is 3%, which is pretty much Bank of America’s rate.
 This applies even when you’re withdrawing from a bank alliance.
 Schwab’s rate is… well, there is no fee.

 Winner: This one is pretty clear, I think.

-When I dial the Bank of America number, it takes me about five menus and attempts to robotically speak in the phone before I can speak to a live human being.
+Every time I dial the Bank of America number, it takes me about five menus and attempts to robotically speak in the phone before I can speak to a live human being.
 (Most of that is me wildly pressing “0” and saying “customer service,” “customer representative” and similar variations over and over again.)
-I’m going to admit, most of the time, they’re pretty helpful even if they sound really tired and I have to politely explain my complicated problem at 3 a.m.
-EST and that I’m 10,000 miles and 12 hours away.

 Winner: Both eventually deliver, but Schwab wins by a small margin thanks to quicker access to a live representative.

 Enter wiring money.
-The Hong Kong dollar is pegged to the U.S. dollar at a fixed rate (it never fluctuates), so it’s pretty easy to gauge how much a bank is gouging me.
+The Hong Kong dollar is pegged to the U.S. dollar at a fixed rate (it never fluctuates), so it was pretty easy to gauge how much a bank was gouging me.
 For the sake of simplicity, all wires sent to me were from someone else who paid the outbound fee.
 That means I only had to worry about the conversion rate from Hong Kong dollars and the inbound fee.

 To test the waters, I went to Schwab for my next transfer.
-And I finally understood why I had a brokerage account with them for all of these years – the checking account requires you to link it to a Schwab brokerage account to keep it free.
+And I finally understood why I had a brokerage account with them for all of these years – the checking account requires it to be linked to a Schwab brokerage account to keep it free.
 But the checking actually can’t receive wires, only the brokerage account can.
 Schwab charges no fees for transfers – only the going conversion rate.
 Once you receive it in your brokerage account, you can transfer it to your checking with absolutely no problem.
-(You do have to send it to Schwab’s intermediary bank along with your account info, who may or may not charge fees.)
+(It does have to be sent to Schwab’s intermediary bank along with the account info, and that bank may or may not charge fees.)